SteveBenner/git-hooks/README.md

 # Git Hooks
-This is my personal collection git hooks, all written in Ruby.
+This is my personal collection of git hooks, all written in Ruby.
 I have found that setting up a few hooks properly is *well* worth the effort, and their automation is a very straightforward process.

-The first one that I implemented solved what had already become a massive headache for me, namely converting the whitespace in my source files from tabs into spaces.
+The first one I implemented solved what had already become a massive headache for me, namely converting the whitespace in my source files from tabs into spaces.
 Before installing [this hook][1], I had uploaded dozens of files to GitHub with horribly skewed formatting, not even realizing the mistake due to my IDE hiding the actual formatting.

 ### Configuration
 Git is elegant software that makes customization a piece of cake for developers.
-I configure the local folder `~/.git-templates/` as my *template directory* by adding the following two lines to `~/.gitconfig`:
+I configure the local folder `~/.git-templates/` as my *template directory* by adding the following lines to `~/.gitconfig`

 ```aconf
 [init]